EWTN: News coverage

 The EWTN news department produces a daily news service for television and radio, featuring news sources including Vatican Radio.
 A reflection of its size and influence is that it has 30 staff members covering the Vatican alone, "far outnumbering other English-language media outlets".
-Tracy Sabol is currently the lead anchor of the network's most popular news program, EWTN News Nightly, succeeding Lauren Ashburn, who in turn succeeded founding anchor Colleen Carroll Campbell.
+Tracy Sabol is no longer the lead anchor of the network's nightly news program, EWTN News Nightly, succeeding Lauren Ashburn, who in turn succeeded founding anchor Colleen Carroll Campbell.

-It also produces The World Over Live, which reports relevant current events.
+It also produces The World Over Live, which reports current events.
 Journalist and author Raymond Arroyo, who is EWTN's news director, hosts the program.
 The program is conservative in its political orientation and generally conservative in its religious orientation.
 Notable guests have included Robert Rector of The Heritage Foundation, author and activist George Weigel, political commentator Laura Ingraham, conservative political commentator Pat Buchanan, and the late columnist and commentator Robert Novak, a Jewish convert to the Catholic Faith.